 Heather thought, "why doesn't someone make a comb that fits in a wallet?"
 After a futile search, she decided to make it herself.
 She learned how to prototype at a local hacker space, making the first Go-Combs on a laser cutter and opening an Etsy shop within a couple weeks.
 Her background in fashion led to designs inspired by current pattern and color trends, and with unchecked creativity, she launched with an overwhelming and whimsical assortment.

-Fast forward three years, four manufacturing processes, many trade shows and a few learning curves later, and Go-Comb is an established brand carried in hundreds of stores across the US and abroad.
-With press features including Vogue and Uncrate and distinguished retailers such as MoMA and Brookstone, Go-Comb continues to impress in the world of function and design.
+Fast forward through a successful Kickstarter campaign, four manufacturing processes, many trade shows and a few learning curves later, and Go-Comb is an established brand carried in hundreds of stores across the US and abroad.
+With press features including TODAY Show, Vogue and Uncrate and distinguished retailers from MoMA to Urban Outfitters, Go-Comb continues to impress in the world of function and design.

 Heather's entrepreneurial spirit began at a young age; her first business was designing and making prom dresses for high school classmates.
 She went on to study fashion and marketing at Cornell University, filling holes in her schedule with entrepreneurship studies.